telemachus/opts/docs/README.md

 **WARNING**: This is alpha software.

-Opts is a minimal and opionated argument parser for Go.
+Opts is a minimal and opinionated argument parser for Go.